-National Grid Project Engineer, Stuart Cameron said: "The arrival of the first of three transformers is a major milestone and will be a vital component of our new substation, which will play an important part in helping to meet the Capital's increasing energy needs.
-The delivery has required meticulous planning and we're sorry for any delays or disruption that might be caused.
-We'll do all we can to keep disruption to a minimum."
+National Grid Project Engineer, Stuart Cameron said: "The arrival of another transformer is a major event for the Highbury team.
+In total three transformers are being delivered which will form a vital part of our new substation and play a crucial role in helping to meet the London's energy needs.

+"The delivery has required meticulous planning and we're sorry for any delays or disruption that might be caused.
+We're doing all we can to keep any inconvenience to a minimum."